Vitamin D

 There are two main types of vitamin D:

-Vitamin D2 (ergocalciferol): This type is derived from plant sources and fungi, often used in fortified foods and supplements.
+1. Vitamin D2 (ergocalciferol): This type is derived from plant sources and fungi and is often used in fortified foods and supplements.

-Vitamin D3 (cholecalciferol): This is the form of vitamin D your body produces when exposed to sunlight.
-It’s more potent and longer-lasting than vitamin D2.
+2. Vitamin D3 (cholecalciferol): This is the form of vitamin D that your body produces when exposed to sunlight.
+It is more potent and longer-lasting than vitamin D2.

 Your body can get vitamin D in a few different ways: